Triangolo

 "Triangolo" (lit.
 "Triangle") is a 1978 Italian song composed by Renato Zero and Mario Vicari and performed by Renato Zero.
 It is the lead single of the album Zerolandia.

-The song, which has an ironical and explicit depiction of a sexual threesome between two men and a woman as main theme, raised large controversies at the time of its release.
+The song, which has an ironic and explicit depiction of a sexual threesome between two men and a woman as main theme, raised large controversies at the time of its release.

-Zero also recorded the song in Spanish as "Triàngulo", with lyrics by Lopez de Toledo, and in English as "Sexy Party".
+Zero also recorded the song in Spanish as "Triángulo", with lyrics by Lopez de Toledo, and in English as "Sexy Party".

 A duet version with Raffaella Carrà was released in the album Sei Zero.